RaidasGrisk/Trading-Bot/README.md

 **5. [Wrap things up and use the models to manage a single asset portfolio.](/main.py)**

-   So far, logistic regression is the best bet.
+   So far, logistic regression FTW!